gstikg/hackyourlearning-site/README.md

 # Hack Your Learning Main Website
-This repository contains the Hack Your Learning web application (https://hackyourlearning.ca).
+This repository contains the Hack Your Learning website (https://hackyourlearning.ca).
 The application is written in NodeJS and React.
 <br />
 <br />